-The Nikon D5300 and the Pentax K-1 are two digital cameras that were announced, respectively, in October 2013 and February 2016.
+The Nikon D5300 and the Pentax K-1 are two digital cameras that were revealed to the public, respectively, in October 2013 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D5300) and a full frame (K-1) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Pentax provides 36.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 24 megapixels, whereas the Pentax provides 36.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D5300 vs Pentax K-1

-The physical size and weight of the Nikon D5300 and the Pentax K-1 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5300 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Nikon D5300 and the Pentax K-1 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5300 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably larger (23 percent) than the Nikon D5300.
 Moreover, the K-1 is substantially heavier (110 percent) than the D5300.
 It is noteworthy in this context that the K-1 is splash and dust-proof, while the D5300 does not feature any corresponding weather-sealing.